top of page

 Every life is a hero's journey: an ordinary world, a call, a descent, a return.
 Here is some of mine.

-A rebel philosopher, not a guru.
+A rebel philosopher, walking alongside you.

-But I have no interest in being put on a pedestal.
 I've done my own long work through shadow, depression and self-hatred, and come back.
 That's what lets me sit with another person in their hardest places without flinching, and bring back some context they couldn't see from inside it.

 A few true things about me.